StudioEtrange/tango/README.md

 * Generate and run a fully configured docker-compose file.
 * Pick services from a list of preconfigured available modules (calibre, cloud9, codeserver,...) to be composed.
 * Entirely configurable through environment variables and files.
-* All Traefik2 settings are generated for the services.
+* Use Traefik2 as a reverse proxy to set up network route to access the services.
 * Take care automaticly of HTTPS certificate generation using Let's encrypt.

-* Advanced pecial features :
+* Advanced special features :
     * Can isolate a specific service network into a VPN (aka attach a vpn to only one container).
     * Context isolation into a specific folder of all configuration files needed for an application.